The University Of East Anglia

 Student life

 All students at the university and INTO UEA automatically become members of the union but do have the right to opt out of membership.
 Membership confers the ability to take part in the union's activities such as clubs and societies and being involved in the democratic processes of the union.
 The union is a democratic organisation run by its members via an elected student officer committee and student council.
 It is affiliated to the National Union of Students, and also campaigns on a wide range of issues, as directed by the democratic processes.
 The UEA Student Union has over 200 clubs and societies; sports teams include men's and women's football clubs, a British Universities American Football League (BUAFC) Premier South Division American Football Team, The UEA Pirates, a cheerleading society and a Quidditch team.
-The UEA Media Collective encompasses the student newspaper Concrete, UEA:TV (previously named Nexus UTV), and the student radio station Livewire 1350AM.
+The UEA Media Collective encompasses the free student newspaper Concrete, UEA:TV (previously named Nexus UTV), and the student radio station Livewire 1350AM.
+Norwich Medical School also has various active medical societies, including the UEA MedSoc which offers several education and social events.

-The UEA Student Union hosts events like Pimp My Barrow, which was an annual fundraising event for The Big C, and involved decorated wheelbarrows from 2006 to 2018.
-It has raised more than £50,000 for the Norfolk charity.
-The annual Derby Day sports event sees UEA take on the University of Essex in approximately 40 sports.
-UEA has won the Derby Day trophy since 2013.
+The UEA Student Union hosted events like Pimp My Barrow, which was an annual fundraising event for the Big C Cancer Charity and ran from 2006 to 2019.
+Students acquired a wheelbarrow and decorated it in accordance with their team's theme.
+They were then paraded around the local area, via a selection of local pubs and with a wheelbarrow race through Eaton Park.
+The annual Derby Day sports event involves UEA taking on the University of Essex in approximately 40 sports.
+UEA won the Derby Day trophy from 2013 to 2018.
 The UEA Student Union organises gigs and club nights at the Lower Common Room in Union House.
 The union also runs the Waterfront venue, off campus in Norwich's King Street, which was awarded a Council for Advancement and Support of Education (CASE) award in 2018 for engagement with alumni.
-Acts to have performed at these venues include Captain Beefheart, The Cure, Coldplay, Pere Ubu, U2, Haim, The Smiths, Sparks, Red Hot Chili Peppers, Radiohead, and Iron Maiden.
+Acts that have performed at these venues include Captain Beefheart, The Cure, Coldplay, Pere Ubu, U2, Haim, The Smiths, Sparks, Red Hot Chili Peppers, Radiohead and Iron Maiden.
 The union operates a number of other services within Union House which underwent a refurbishment in 2015 after a £6m investment.

 Public events